Trending: CCW Insurance, Best Hearing Protection, Best Pistol Flashlights, Daily Gun Deals NEW!

 The Harris bipod has several ways to attach it to a rifle, including a QD mount system.

 One thing to note about the Harris series is the two external springs that function the same way the Caldwell bipods do.
-The springs all for retraction and deployment of the bipods.
+The springs are all for retraction and deployment of the bipods.

 This made for the perfect pairing with my Thompson Center Compass.